-- All mortgage loans that Fannie Mae acquired between March 1, 2021 and April 30, 2021 and held in various Fannie Mae MBS trusts established between March 1, 2021 and September 30, 2021 (other than mortgage loans that were, or are anticipated to be, included as reference obligations in an alternative Fannie Mae risk sharing transaction) were divided into two segments on a random basis. - Loans included in the first segment were made available for potential selection for the Reference Pool.
+- All mortgage loans that Fannie Mae acquired between July 1, 2021 and August 31, 2021 and held in various Fannie Mae MBS trusts established between July 1, 2021 and February 28, 2022 (other than mortgage loans that were, or are anticipated to be, included as reference obligations in an alternative Fannie Mae risk sharing transaction) were divided into two segments on a random basis. - Loans included in the first segment were made available for potential selection for the Reference Pool.
 From the first segment, Fannie Mae identified those loans that met the Eligibility Criteria (such loans, the "Available Loans"). - The loans included in the second segment were made available for potential selection for one or more unrelated Fannie Mae credit risk transactions and were not included in the Reference Pool.

 The following table illustrates certain characteristics of the mortgage loans in the Reference Pool (weighted by Original Unpaid Principal Balance) and of all mortgage loans acquired by Fannie Mae from the calendar cohort that would have met the Eligibility Criteria had they not been subject to other risk sharing transactions.
+The weighted average characteristics shown below do not take into account any mortgage loan for which such data was unavailable.